deckhouse/deckhouse/dhctl/README.md

 Only `ubuntu-16.04`, `ubuntu-18.04`, `ubuntu-20.04`, `centos-7` OS are supported.

-* **Bare Metal** - provide SSH access to the host and sudo access.
+* **Bare metal** - provide SSH access to the host and sudo access.
-* **Cloud Provider** - ensure that Deckhouse supports your cloud.
+* **Cloud provider** - ensure that Deckhouse supports your cloud.
-  If it is not, you can still create VMs by hand and follow Bare Metal installation instructions.
+  If it is not, you can still create VMs by hand and follow bare metal installation instructions.

 ### Configuration
 A configuration file is a YAML file with several sections.